2015–16 St. Bonaventure Bonnies women's basketball team

 The 2015–16 St. Bonaventure Bonnies women's basketball team represented the St. Bonaventure University during the 2015–16 college basketball season.
-The Bonnies were coached by head coach Jim Crowley, in his sixteenth and final year in that position; Crowley left to take over the Providence Friars women's basketball team on May 10, 2016.
-The Bonnies are members of the Atlantic 10 Conference and play their home games at the Reilly Center.
+The Bonnies were coached by head coach Jim Crowley, in his sixteenth and final year in that position; he left to take over the Providence Friars women's basketball team on May 10, 2016.
+The Bonnies were members of the Atlantic 10 Conference and played their home games at the Reilly Center.
 They finished the season 24–8, 12–4 in A-10 play to finish in fourth place.
 They lost in the quarterfinals of the Atlantic 10 women's tournament to VCU.
-They received an at large bid of the NCAA women's tournament where they defeated Oklahoma State in the first round before falling to Oregon State in the second round.
+They received an at-large bid to the NCAA women's tournament, where they defeated Oklahoma State in the first round before falling to Oregon State in the second round.

 Crowley finished his tenure at St. Bonaventure with a record of 258–231.

 2015-16 media

 All non-televised Bonnies home games aired on the A-10 Digital Network.
 On radio, WGWE continued to broadcast games.